-Modern Slavery Act 2024
+Modern Slavery Act 2025

 Modern Slavery Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and sets out the steps taken by Acacium Group Limited, and the following entities in preventing modern slavery and human trafficking in its business and supply chains: Independent Clinical Services Limited, Pulse Healthcare Limited, Proclinical Limited, Liquid Personnel Limited and ICS Operations Limited.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and sets out the steps taken by Acacium Group Limited and the following entities in preventing modern slavery and human trafficking in its business and supply chains: Independent Clinical Services Limited, Pulse Healthcare Limited, Proclinical Limited, Liquid Personnel Limited and ICS Operations Limited.

 In this statement the terms Acacium Group or the Group mean Acacium Group Limited and its subsidiaries, as defined in the Companies Act 2006.

-This statement covers the calendar year 2024, which is also Acacium Group’s financial year.
+This statement covers the calendar year 2025, which is also Acacium Group’s financial year.

 Organisational Structure, Business and Supply Chains

-The Acacium Group is the leading global healthcare delivery partner offering: staffing, managed services and innovative delivery models to health and social care systems and the global life sciences industry.
+Acacium Group is the leading global healthcare delivery partner offering: staffing, managed services and innovative delivery models to health and social care systems and the global life sciences industry.
 It comprises market leading specialist brands, which combine workforce, services, deep clinical expertise, technology and analytics to deliver better outcomes for clients and patients.

 At the Group’s core is its purpose to ‘improve people’s lives through expert healthcare, social care and life sciences’.
 This drives everything we do and extends to a commitment to act ethically and with integrity in all our business dealings and relationships.
 We report annually on our commitment to being a responsible business in our Responsible Business Report.
+(2025 report will be published in July 2026).

 The nature of our business is that it is ‘people-driven’ and ‘tech-enabled’ with most Group spend being allocated to maintaining and building our workforce and the various technology systems and products we use to run our businesses and serve our customers.
 Whilst we do deliver certain healthcare services, which are regulated by the appropriate regulators in the UK, we do not operate any healthcare facilities.
 Our supply chain mainly consists of third-party recruitment and talent acquisition agencies, who may be engaged to support us to deliver to our clients, and other goods and services needed to operate our business such as IT and stationery.